Best Ladder Hooks for Garage Walls

 Will the hook scratch my ladder?

 Bare-metal hooks scratch aluminum rails over months of mounting and dismounting.
 Fiberglass rails are less easily scratched but still benefit from padding.
-The Rubbermaid FastTrack ladder hook is the article’s only featured pick with explicit padded ladder contact.
+The Rubbermaid FastTrack Ladder Hook is the article’s only featured pick with explicit padded ladder contact.
 The other picks rely on powder-coat finish (which protects the hook, not the ladder rail).

 Can I mount ladder hooks on drywall without studs?